 This CHNA targets the needs of children and young adults with developmental disabilities and other disorders in Maryland, as well as their families.

-The top five priority areas of need identified through this CHNA are:
+The top four priority areas of need identified through this CHNA are:

-- Improving access to care and services for families who encounter barriers related to geography/distance and shortage of providers
+- Improving access to equitable health services for those who encounter barriers related to geography/distance, opportunity and shortage of providers.

 - Advocacy for families and self-advocates through stronger inter-agency, cross-regional partnerships and collaborations